 Scott's violin and viola were made by Hiroshi Iizuka, and his bows are by John Clutterbuck and Samuel Kolstein.

 Scott demonstrating a Paganini caprice on the viola during a masterclass at the Hartt School of Music.

 Scott working with the Penn State Viola Ensemble

-in preparation for a recording of his compositions.
+in preparation for a concert and recording of his compositions.